Coin ValuesHobbies & Crafts

 1959 Penny Facts

-The 1959 penny is special because it became the first to bear a reverse (or tails) portrait of the Lincoln Memorial.
+The 1959 penny is special because it became the first U.S. cent to bear a reverse (tails side) portrait of the Lincoln Memorial.

 The Lincoln Memorial design replaced the famous wheat ears, or Lincoln wheat penny design that was struck on the coin from 1909 through 1958.